Hold Everything (film): Release

 In 1930, this was the first film shown at the newly opened Warner Bros.
 Hollywood Theatre, a luxurious New York City movie palace specifically designed to showcase its then-revolutionary Vitaphone sound films.
 The theatre later became a legitimate Broadway venue, the Mark Hellinger Theatre, and is now the home of the Times Square Church.

 Box office

-According to Warner Bros records the film earned $1,018,000 domestically and $315,000 foreign.
+According to Warner Bros. records the film earned $1,018,000 domestically and $315,000 foreign.

 Preservation status

 The sound discs survive, but the visuals are lost.
-The George Eastman Museum 2015 book The Dawn of Technicolor, 1915-1935 mistakenly reported that the Library of Congress possesses a black and white print, but that is not true.
-No color print is known to exist as of 2024.
+The George Eastman Museum 2015 book The Dawn of Technicolor, 1915-1935 mistakenly reported that the Library of Congress possesses a black-and-white print, but that is not true.
+No print is known to exist as of 2026.